Views:

 If your last two years of secondary school were not taught in English, or English is not your first language, you will need to show evidence of English language proficiency.
 You can provide official copies of relevant transcripts and/or certificates once you have submitted your application.

-You should research your study options before you start.
+Research your study options before you start.
 You will need to consider:

 Further information